-Since we have an open dining and kitchen area (see below), we particularly wanted to find an antique farm style table that would hold 6-8 people comfortably.
+Since we have an open dining and kitchen area (see below), we particularly wanted to find an antique farm-style table that would hold 6–8 people comfortably.
 We also explore the world of antique art with the exquisite pieces in our Fireside Antiques collection.

 I don’t have any pictures of the exact tables I mean, but if you look at any of the farm tables that have been appearing at every. single. major retailer in the past couple of years, you’ll have an idea of what I’m talking about:

 Yes, they totally stole those designs from classic French/Italian farm tables.

 The problem with shopping at Trocs is the whole 2 weeks at a time thing; the stock is always changing and the chance of finding the perfect pieces exactly when we happen to be there is, I don’t know, close to impossible?

 And I was all like… “Hello there awesome industrial piece of furniture!” …even before even clicking through.
 And then imagine my surprise when I discovered it was actually from a French company, Maisons du Monde and they deliver!
 I felt like I had hit the jackpot.